Switzerland–NATO relations: Russian invasion of Ukraine

 In August 2023, the Russian hacker group Joker DPR released secret documents that several Swiss-made weapons systems were indeed to be delivered to the Ukrainian front.
 Among the possible shipments through Denmark and Baltic states, such as Latvia, are 22 Piranha-III armored vehicles manufactured by Mowag.
 This re-export was initially stopped by the Swiss government.
 The leaked documents show that such supply would happen through a middleman and trade with other goods despite ongoing measures by the Swiss to deny the re-export of military equipment to the conflict region.
 Business deals with 25 Swiss Leopard-2 combat tanks and Piranhas were also published by the Russian hacker group.
 The State Secretariat for Economic Affairs (SECO) was alarmed by these findings and attempted to safeguard the Swiss policy not to supply arms to the ongoing war.

+In a referendum in September 2026, 70% of Swiss voters rejected a constitutional amendment to enshrine a more strict interpretation of its neutrality into the Swiss constitution.
+If approved, the constitution would have been amended to add clauses outlining that Swiss neutrality is permanent and armed, that it would not join any military alliances nor would it cooperate with any unless it was attacked or an attack was imminent, and that it would not participate in armed conflicts either militarily or through the use sanctions unless authorized by the UN.
+The referendum was held after a ballot initiative, which was initiated by former Swiss federal councilor Christoph Blocher and supported by the right-leaning Swiss People's Party (SVP), had collected sufficient signatures to be certified.
+Supporters had argued that economic sanctions, for example against Russia in 2022, had been a violation of Swiss neutrality.